Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Introduction

 \section{Introduction}

 A number of widely used MR sequences such as Fast Spin Echo (FSE) \cite{mugler2014optimized} and Magnetization-Prepared Rapid Gradient-Echo (MPRAGE) \cite{muglermp} reduce scan time by performing k-space encoding along a multi-echo train.
-For high resolution acquisitions, signal variations along the long echo trains in these sequences can cause significant image blurring.
-To solve this, spatio-temporal model-based techniques that improve image sharpness while also recovering additional multiple image contrasts across the echo train have emerged.
+For high resolution acquisitions, signal variations along the long echo trains can cause significant image blurring.
+To solve this, spatio-temporal model-based techniques to improve image sharpness while also recovering additional multiple image contrasts across the echo train have emerged.

-\tab An inherent challenge in high resolution spatio-temporal imaging is acquiring enough k-space samples for all the echoes to resolve both spatial and temporal dimensions in a clinically feasible time frame.
-To overcome this challenge, subspace methods have been introduced to greatly reduce the dimensionality of the temporal domain during reconstruction \cite{4193454}.
+\tab An inherent challenge in high resolution spatio-temporal imaging is acquiring enough k-space samples for each echo to resolve both spatial and temporal dimensions in a clinically feasible time frame.
+To overcome this, subspace methods have been introduced to greatly reduce the dimensionality of the temporal domain during reconstruction \cite{4193454}.
 Despite the smaller dimensionality, the problem is still often ill-posed.
-Consequently, subspace methods have been used in conjunction with compressed-sensing based random sampling and sparsity constrained optimization for better time-resolved imaging and accelerated $T_1$ and $T_2$ parameter mapping \cite{zhao2015accelerated}.
+Consequently, subspace methods have been used with random sampling and sparsity constrained optimization for better time-resolved imaging and accelerated $T_1$ and $T_2$ parameter mapping \cite{zhao2015accelerated}.

+\tab Note that in the above context and for the rest of the work, ``time-resolved'' refers to reconstructing individual echo-images from a single acquisition as the signal varies over the echo-train.
+In other words, the tissue dynamics over the multi-echo train are being resolved at the various echo-times over the multi-echo train.
+This is not related to real-time acquisitions.

-\tab $T_2$-shuffling \cite{tamir2017t2} is a promising subspace method that has been applied to clinical volumetric FSE (3D-FSE) imaging.
+\tab $T_2$-shuffling is a promising subspace method that has been applied to clinical volumetric FSE (3D-FSE) imaging \cite{tamir2017t2, tamir2019}.
 By leveraging random under-sampling in the phase-encode and partition directions, and applying subspace reconstruction with the locally low-rank constraint, the method time-resolves an image-series that captures the signal evolution across the echo train and avoids image blurring artifacts.
 By combating image blurring, $T_2$-Shuffling has enabled clinical use of 3D-FSE for pediatric knee MRI by producing diagnostic images in $6-7$ minutes with similar quality to conventional 2D-FSE acquisition that requires $13$ minutes of scan time \cite{bao2017fast}.
 The Shuffling approach from $T_2$-Shuffling has also been applied to the MPRAGE sequence to extract a time-series of $T_1$-weighted images \cite{cao2018shuffled}.